kevinzhao07/django_posts/information.md

 **<ins>What to do for repeated `html` between template files</ins>**
 when we look at our files for now, there are a lot of repeated `html` segments that we don't want to keeo writing over again. we then created a `base.html` template with all the repeated code that can be inherited by the other files. we can create a `{% block content %}` and `{% endblock %}` for the text that needs to be changed from file to file.
-> now we have to remove all the duplicated code from both `home.html` and `about.html`. for code specific to each file, we will wrap in a `{% block content %}` and `{% endblock content %}` and have `{% extends "folder/template.html" %}` where `template.html` is the file that contains all the duplicated code.
+> now we have to remove all the duplicated code from both `home.html` and `about.html`. for code specific to each file, we will wrap in a `{% block content %}` and `{% endblock content %}` and have `{% extends "directory/template.html" %}` where `template.html` is the file that contains all the duplicated code.

 **<ins>Adding bootstrap/css files (popular with designing webpages)</ins>**
-we will add it __locally__ since it's easier than downloading all of bootstrap and hosting it at the same time as our website. for css/js files that are `static`, we must add it into a `static` folder within our app. we can create a `static` folder within our root `blog` folder (our app folder), and again, inside the `static` folder (as we did with our `templates` folder) create a `blog` folder so we tell the machine where our `.css` and for what website they are being used for.
+we will add it __locally__ since it's easier than downloading all of bootstrap and hosting it at the same time as our website. for css/js files that are `static`, we must add it into a `static` directory within our app. we can create a `static` directory within our root `blog` directory (our app directory), and again, inside the `static` directory (as we did with our `templates` directory) create a `blog` directory so we tell the machine where our `.css` and for what website they are being used for.
 > wherever a `.css` files needs to be included, a `{% load static %}` must be put at the top of the page to indicate that we want to load a static file from our `static` directory. also, the `href=" "` tag is unique in that we must access the name of the file using `{% static 'nameOfApp/nameOfCssFile.css' %}`

 ## Urls and Links